ashfujiyama/tamadoro/Ideation.md

 ## Project Management

 ### Collaboration and Task Allocation

-_[Select a Leader, who will make final decisions on the vision of the project; and a Manager, who will oversee the project management and ensure all team members have everything they need to contribute effectively.
-List the remaining team members and their roles.]_

 - **Leader:** Amanda Lee
 - **Manager:** Ash Fujiyama
 - **Remaining Team Members:** Sydney Simon (software developer), Gabby Gu (designer)

-_[Provide a brief overview of what each team member will work on.
-How will you collaborate on this project?
-What tools or platforms will you use to communicate and share code?]_

 Collaboration mode: Slack, in person conversation Gabby will design the Tamagochi sprites and work on UI/UX elements of the extension.

 ### Risks and Mitigation